Say the Magic Word: The Origins of Abracadabra

 - The Magic of Heka: Ancient Egyptian Rituals That Have Crossed Cultures and Time

-Oil sketch for Hone's satirical painting The Pictorial Conjuror, 1775 (Public Domain)
+Oil sketch for Hone's satirical painting The Pictorial Conjuror, 1775.
+(Public Domain)

 Yet another theory for the origins of the word ‘Abracadabra’ is the Aramaic phrase ‘Avra kadavra’.
-Fans of the Harry Potter series, would perhaps be familiar with this phrase, as a similar spell, ‘Avada kedavra’ is featured in the books.
+Fans of the Harry Potter series would perhaps be familiar with this phrase, as a similar spell, ‘Avada kedavra’ is featured in the books.
 In the Harry Potter series, ‘Avada kedavra’ functions as a killing curse, and J. K. Rowling, who authored the books, is said to have drawn inspiration for this spell from the original Aramaic version of it.
-The original meaning of these magical words, according to Rowling, was ‘let the thing be destroyed’, and that it was used for the curing of illnesses.
+The original meaning of these magical words, according to Rowling, was ‘let the thing be destroyed’, and it was used for curing illnesses.

-The Medicinal Charm
+Abracadabra as a Medicinal Charm

 ‘Abracadabra’ written in its triangular / pyramidal form.
 (Public Domain)

 In any case, ‘Abracadabra’ was used as a talisman over the ages.
-The 2 nd century Roman savant, Serenus Sammonicus, for instance, provides a description in his Liber Medicinalis about the way this magic word may be used.
+The 2nd century Roman savant, Serenus Sammonicus, for instance, provides a description in his Liber Medicinalis about the way this magic word may be used.
 This talisman involved the word being written on a piece of parchment repeatedly, with a letter being removed each time, until only one is left.